uncomplicate/neanderthal/articles/getting_started.md

 ### The native library used by Neanderthal's native engine

-This part is relevant for Linux and Windows.
-Mac OS X ships an optimized BLAS engine out of the box when you install xcode (or whatever is the current name of Apple's huge development package).
+This part is relevant for Linux and Windows. as Mac OS X ships an optimized BLAS engine out of the box when you install Xcode (or whatever is the current name of Apple's huge development package).

 Neanderthal **uses the native ATLAS library and expects that you make it